Prospective Randomized Evaluation of Celeboxib Integrated Safety Versus Ibuprofen or Naproxen - PRECISION

 Among patients with arthritis (osteoarthritis or rheumatoid arthritis) and increased cardiovascular risk, modest-dose celecoxib was noninferior to ibuprofen or naproxen in regard to cardiovascular safety.
-Secondary findings documented fewer GI events compared with ibuprofen or naproxen, and fewer renal events compared with ibuprofen.
+Secondary findings documented fewer GI events for celecoxib compared with ibuprofen or naproxen, and fewer renal events for celecoxib compared with ibuprofen.
+Ibuprofen was associated with the largest increase in mean systolic blood pressure at 4 months.
+Overall, there appeared to be less toxicity with celecoxib compared with ibuprofen or naproxen.
 Limitations of the trial include very high study discontinuation (69%) and an overall low event rate (77% did not have established cardiovascular disease).

 Nissen SE, Yeomans ND, Solomon DH, et al., on behalf of the PRECISION Trial Investigators.
 Cardiovascular Safety of Celecoxib, Naproxen, or Ibuprofen for Arthritis.
 N Engl J Med 2016;375:2519-29.